Beautiful Prison

 My heart trembles with fear, the fear of the unknown.
 I know my prison well.
 I am familiar with the invisible bars, though they are bars of shame.
 I know them too well.

-Though it may be dark; I walk through the mire; I have decorated everything nicely and planted flowers to cover my shame.
+Though it may be dark, I walk through the mire; I have decorated everything nicely and planted flowers to cover my shame.

-Every nook and cranny has covered; the shame, where I covered over my pain.
+Every nook and cranny has been covered; the shame, where I covered over my pain.
 I am familiar with my prison; it’s beautiful here.
 I have made it my own, but it is still a prison that holds me near.

 The mud of my past, I wash, and wash, with soaps and creams, perfumes, oils, and such, but the shadow of shame does not wash off from me.